marvinlabs/wpca-products-build-environment/README.md

 ### Let's develop something

-When you want to start developing, run the `start-vagrant.bat` script which will:
+When you want to start developing, run `. vagrant-start.sh` which will:

 - start the vagrant VM (the first time you do it can take a few minutes)
 - Open the `vvv.dev` URL in your favorite browser so you can access the sites easily